back280/IO-SoSe-2015-flip-board/README.md

 ###The chladni plate
 ![](images/2015_09_28_BIlder_Github_1920x10804.png)

-The chladni plate is a metal plate that gets sand on it.
-Through vibration the sand starts to get shaped in specific pattern.
+The chladni device is a sand covered metal plate that makes frequnencies visible through vibration.
+Depending on which frequency, the sands starts to create certain pattern.

 ###The led mirror
 ![](images/2015_09_28_BIlder_Github_1920x10805.png)